jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ```
 **note: you must install *@ag-grid-community/all-modules* and *@ag-grid-community/react* packages**

 ## Plugins
 AdapTable now includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.

 There are currently two plugins:

-- Charting: courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.
+- **Charting**: courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.

-- Financial: adds additional functionality of benefit only to advanced financial users.
+- **Financial**: adds additional functionality of benefit only to advanced financial users.

 #### Plugins Example
 To add a plugin you need to do the following 3 steps (using the `charts` plugin as an example):